Why DoktorABC?

 4

-See up to 20% potential weight loss, calculated from your weight**
+See your potential weight loss, based on your starting weight**

 Your current weight